-In accordance with ADG Conditions of Use where the operator responsible does not complete the clean-up to a satisfactory standard, any costs incurred will be borne by the operator, this includes, labour (including callouts), cost of use of equipment and materials used in the clean-up plus any waste disposal costs.
+In accordance with ADG Conditions of Use the ECC applies to spills on the airside of the airport, this includes labour, materials and equipment used during the clean-up and disposal of contaminated waste material.
+Where the responsible operator does not report or respond to a spill to stop, contain and commence the clean-up the ECC Additional Rate will apply.

 If third party costs are incurred as a result of the clean-up, the operator is responsible for these costs.

-The DIA Spill Management Procedures are available on DIA website: Procedures, permits and resources | Darwin International Airport (darwinairport.com.au)
+The DIA Spill Management Procedures are available on DIA website:

+Procedures, permits and resources | Darwin International Airport (darwinairport.com.au)